AdobeDocs/marketo-measure.en/help/advanced-features/segmentation/custom-segmentation.md

 ---
-description: Custom Segmentation - [!DNL Marketo Measure]
+description: "Custom Segmentation guidance for Marketo Measure users"
 title: Custom Segmentation
 exl-id: c20a2add-250e-45ff-97a6-1b1c03351b6a
 feature: Segmentation
 ---
 # Custom Segmentation {#custom-segmentation}

 Segments provide the ability to filter data in the [!DNL Marketo Measure] ROI Dashboard in order to further drill down on a specific data set.
 For example, a segment could be defined by geographic territory or a grading system.